OU suspends student-athletes following off-campus incident on Thursday night

-Oklahoma has announced the suspension of student-athletes, a move that could coincide with an off-campus police incident which occurred on Thursday night.
+Oklahoma has announced the suspension of student-athletes, a move that could coincide with an off-campus police incident that occurred Thursday night.

 No names were disclosed by the school in a release sent to the Tulsa World.
 SI Sooners reported that a source indicated the student-athletes involved are members of the football team.